 After initial contact, trained study staff will explain the study and criteria for participation to both the young woman and the parent/legal guardian.
 Written informed consent will be obtained prior to the initiation of study related activities.
-Both parties must separately agree to participate for the young woman, if the young woman is younger than 18.
+Both parties must separately agree to participate for the youth to take part.
+The parent/legal guardian will be providing consent for both themselves and the young woman, if the young woman is younger than 18.
 If the young woman is 18 or older she will sign her own consent form.
 The young woman will be required to re-consent at age 18 if she is a minor at baseline.
 Written informed consent will be obtained from each study participant for specimen storage and possible future testing beyond what is required for HPTN 068, although consent for this additional specimen storage will not be required for study participation.